 The above is a long lecture worth watching.
 You will understand a lot about the human genome and why digitizing your personal sequencing can unlock data which can be used to treat your individual health issues.
 Patients who ban together with the same disease can have an impact not only with themselves, with better treatment, but also influence physicians, the medical community as a whole, pharmaceutical giants, and learn how the NIH sponsors research.
 In the lecture Dr. Topol mentions how the AMA wants to keep doctors patient notes and other patient medical information only available to physicians.
 This is not the direction that digital medical information should go.
 Rosacea sufferers need to make it clear to their physicians that such information belongs to the patient with access for the patient's personal use.
 Gathering individual patient data about yourself is what treatment needs to be focused on rather than on gathering data on a mass of rosacea patient data because what works for one rosacea sufferer may not work for another.
 This is what we have dubbed the Rosacea X factor.
 More data means more possibilities of treatment.
 Digital tools provided by the RRDi will help you in this data collection.

 The RRDi is way ahead of all other non profits for rosacea in the digital revolution of medicine.
-As of this date we have over 1200 members, a public forum, a private forum, 45 medical professionals who have agreed to volunteer and answer questions in the RRDi MAC, an affiliate store with an incredible database of non prescription rosacea treatments (and other related items).
+We have over 1300 members, a public forum, the ability to create your own rosacea blog, club, or gallery, a private forum, 45 medical professionals who have agreed to volunteer and answer questions in the RRDi MAC in our Ask the MAC forum, a format to publish novice or professional rosacea articles through our submission process, an affiliate store with an incredible database of non prescription rosacea treatments (and other related items).
 The RRDi published its first journal in 2010 (we hope to publish more journals if members will donate the funds and help volunteer to write and publish articles).
 All this was done with volunteers.
 All the funds are spent on keeping this going.
 No private contractors.
 No salaries.
 All done through the efforts of rosacea sufferers who volunteer to make it happen along with the 45 medical professionals who have graciously volunteered for our non profit.
-One other tool provided to volunteers is G Suite for non profits (read below).
+One other digital tool provided to volunteers is G Suite for non profits (read below).

 G SUITE FOR NON PROFITS

 How can we move forward?
-We need more collaboration.
-Google has provide us with the tools to do this by donating G SUITE for Non Profits (formerly Google Apps for Non Profits).
+Collaboration.
+Besides posting in our forum, Google has provide our non profit organization with the tools to collaborate by donating G SUITE for Non Profits (formerly Google Apps for Non Profits) for our members.
 A member of the RRDi can avail themselves of a free G Suite account that allows each member to not only collaborate with fellow rosacea sufferers but also with the 45 medical professionals serving on the RRDi MAC who also have accounts.
 If you are not aware of the powerful collaborating tools available with Google Apps watch this short video: